Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 Desserts

-Thai desserts are often made with coconut milk, palm sugar, and other sweeteners, which makes them high in sugar and calories.
+Thai desserts are often made using coconut milk, palm sugar, and other sweeteners, which makes them high in sugar and calories.
 While it’s okay to enjoy these foods occasionally, they should be eaten in moderation.
 If you’re watching your weight, you may want to avoid the following desserts:

-• Kanom krok: These coconut-based pancakes are high in fat and calories.
+• Kanom Krok: These coconut-based pancakes are high in fat and calories.

-• Bua loi: These rice flour balls are often fried, which makes them high in fat.
+• Bua Loi: These rice flour balls are often fried, which makes them high in fat.

-• Khao neow mamuang: This mango sticky rice dessert is high in sugar and calories.
+• Khao Neow Mamuang: This mango sticky rice dessert is high in sugar and calories.

-Tips For Getting Healthy Takeout When You’re Craving Thai Food
+Tips for Getting Healthy Takeout When You’re Craving Thai Food

 Follow these tips to make sure your takeout is as healthy as possible: